Timmy-124/Data-Analysis-Portfolio/README.md

  ## Portfolio Projects
  ## Employee Attrition Analysis
-   ### Case Study: Employee Attrition Analysis for "Sweet Life" Healthcare Company
+   ### Case Study: Employee Attrition Analysis For "Sweet Life" Healthcare Company
    ### Overview
   “Sweet Life,” a fictional healthcare company, has experienced high employee turnover over the past 12 months, which has become a significant concern.
 The cost of recruiting, training, and integrating new employees during this period has been substantial.
 Additionally, the frequent departures have disrupted team dynamics and knowledge continuity, resulting in delays in project delivery and a noticeable decline in service quality.
 The Human Resources (HR) department has requested a comprehensive analysis to identify the root causes of employee turnover and propose actionable strategies to reduce it.
 ### Objectives